Kansas vacation rentals

 Kansas experiences four distinct seasons, with a humid continental climate.
 June to August rank as the warmest months — popular times to canoe and kayak the state’s rivers.
 Keep in mind that summer weather is often unpredictable: Dramatic thunderstorms and tornadoes can arrive with little warning.
 Weather remains warm through September and October, making fall prime time on hiking trails and at natural sights.
 With Kansas’ longstanding farming and ranching heritage, many communities host harvest festivals in the fall.
 Winter tends to be cold and snowy, with much of the state experiencing ice storms and blizzards.

-What are the top things to do in Kansas?
+Top things to do in Kansas

 Monument Rocks Natural Area